You are about to leave us.trintellix.com.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-TRINTELLIX is a prescription medicine used to treat Major Depressive Disorder (MDD) in adults.
+TRINTELLIX is a prescription medicine used in adults to treat a certain type of depression called Major Depressive Disorder (MDD).

 There is a pregnancy registry for females who are exposed to antidepressants during pregnancy.
 The purpose of the registry is to collect information about the health of females exposed to antidepressants and their babies.
 If you become pregnant during treatment with TRINTELLIX, talk to your healthcare provider about registering with the National Pregnancy Registry for Antidepressants at 1-844-405-6185 or visiting online at https://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/antidepressants/